WyattWantsToCode/WyattWantsToCode/README.md

-## Wyatt Vaughan -- WyattWantsToCode
+## Wyatt Vaughan -- WyattWantsToCode :sunglasses:

-Welcome, my name is Wyatt Vaughan and I am a self taught programmer/developer.
-I am always wanting and willing to learn new and exciting things in the world of tech.
-I have worked on projects from cross platform apps to custom python scripts for OBS.
+Welcome, my name is **Wyatt Vaughan** and I am a self taught programmer/developer.
+I am always wanting and willing to learn new and exciting things in the world of tech. :book: I have worked on projects from cross platform apps :iphone: to custom python scripts for OBS. 	:camera_flash:

 ---